Changing Perspectives — Designing via Partnerships

-As strategic partners, our projects do not come to a close with a hand shake (we prefer ‘air fist bumps’ these days) —and our line of communication does not close either.
-A partnership places value on organizational and cultural engagement equally as much as emphasis is placed on an individual project.
+As strategic partners, our projects do not come to a close with a handshake (we prefer ‘air fist bumps’ these days) —and our line of communication does not close either.
+A partnership places value on organizational and cultural engagement equally as much as the emphasis is placed on an individual project.
 The end product of a strategic partner is not simply the built environment, but instead, all of the elements that support that environment and effectively meet their business purpose.

 Benefits For Clients

 Workplace Architecture + Design serves as strategic partners for a number of organizations: working on projects across the country, and even dipping into international waters recently.
-Our services look at our partner’s entire portfolio of facilities, not just an individual building, in effort to strategically resolve issues through careful planning and design.
+Our services look at our partner’s entire portfolio of facilities, not just an individual building, in an effort to strategically resolve issues through careful planning and design.
 The services we provide as strategic, long-term partners are:

 - Portfolio Analysis and Optimization — We review organizational data and forecasted growth/contraction against facility layouts and capacities.
-This leads to finding and implementing select facility changes that allow for best use of capital against spatial needs (i.e. individual projects that provide the most value for the money).
+This leads to finding and implementing select facility changes that allow for the best use of capital against spatial needs (i.e. individual projects that provide the most value for the money).

-- Best-of-Class Planning and Design — Our design team incorporates a deep rooted understanding of our client’s needs and culture with creativity and immense talent to produce highly innovative and cost-effective results.
+- Best-of-Class Planning and Design — Our design team incorporates a deep-rooted understanding of our client’s needs and culture with creativity and immense talent to produce highly innovative and cost-effective results.
 Our connected knowledge with our client leads to faster projects, delivered for less money—on a consistent basis.